Augus1999/ChemBFN-WebUI/README.md

 > >    "name": JOB_NAME
 > >}
 > >```
+> >The configureation file for base models can be downloaded [here](https://huggingface.co/suenoomozawa/ChemBFN/resolve/main/config.json).

 If placed correctly, all these files can be seen in the "model explorer" tab.